audioxide/data/data/posts/20170830-reviews-queens-of-the-stone-age-villains.md

   seems a bit unnecessary given that Josh Homme could slur his way through a phonebook and still be the coolest man in the room.
 week: 113
+blurb: Mark Ronson’s production makes things sound pristine, which is impressive from a technical standpoint, but not always appropriate.
+It makes the music sound kitschy, like a gigantic quiff's greatest hits.
 ---
 author: ANDRÉ
 review: '<div class="_d97"><p>It’s universally known that Queens of the Stone